muratk3n/thirdwave/en/tweets/2019/week31.md

 ---

-Haha...
-David Bohm (who reinvented Pilot Wave theory) actually was Cop QM guy at first.
-He was also friends with Einstein.
-At some point Bohm writes a QM book, in it he defends Cop QM a little too much, Einstein hears of it, gives Bohm a talking to.
-DB changes his mind, goes over eqs again, reinvents PWT.

-*2019-7-29 10:26:37*

----

 F--in von Neumann.
 He had a proof in his book, the Impossibility Theorem, which "showed" there could be no other explanation other than Copenhagen QM.
 Delayed the development of PWT for decades.
 But the